Wigan Warriors v Leeds Rhinos (Thurs)

 Team news

-Wigan make three changes to their side for the visit of Leeds on Thursday, as Liam Marshall, Brad Singleton and Morgan Smithies return.
+Wigan make three changes from the side that beat Catalans as Liam Marshall, Brad Singleton and Morgan Smithies return.

 Jai Field is ruled out as he continues his recovery from a groin strain while Joe Bullock is unable to play having sustained a shoulder injury against Catalans last time out.

-Leeds boss Richard Agar welcomes four players back to his side with Zane Tetevano returning from suspension while Mikolaj Oledzki, Alex Mellor and King Vuniyayawa all come back from injury.
+Leeds boss Richard Agar welcomes back four players, with Zane Tetevano returning from suspension while Mikolaj Oledzki, Alex Mellor and King Vuniyayawa have recovered from injury.

 The Rhinos are without Liam Sutcliffe (knee), Luke Gale (knee), Jack Walker (foot), Corey Johnson (ankle) and Callum McLelland (knee).